marty90/errant/README.md

 ## Limitations

 Due to the use of the `ifb` kernel module, you can impose shaping to one interface at a time.

+We still do not have profile describing 5G networks.
+We are working for running experiments and create some profiles.

 ## Creation of new models